kirchhoffing/co2-emission-calculator/OVERVIEW.md

 * JSON export for XBRL: Not implemented
 * Emission factor importer: Implemented or planned already
 * Auth: Not implemented (use Auth.js only)
-* i18n: Partially implemented (next-i18next, de and en only)
 * Charting: Partially implemented (use TanStack Charts only)
 * Email sending (PDF reports): Not implemented (will use Resend)